20+ Best Things to Do in Torremolinos (An Insider’s Guide)

 Do you love water parks?
 If so, you can’t miss the opportunity to spend a fun day at Aqualand, one of the most popular Torremolinos attractions.

-This water park with plenty of attractions will keep you entertained all day.
-It has been open for many years (I still remember visiting it when I was a teenager!).
-However, unlike other theme parks and water parks, Aqualand has been expanding and bringing new attractions.
+This water park, with plenty of attractions, will keep you entertained all day.
+It has been open for many years (I remember visiting it as a teenager!).
+However, unlike other theme parks and water parks, Aqualand has expanded and added new attractions.

 If you love adrenaline, you must go on the Boomerang, a 15-metre-high half pipe.
 Once you climb up, you’re pushed in your float, and it makes the effect of a boomerang.
 You can go alone or with someone else in a double float.

-But, if you prefer less adventurous attractions, you can go to the jacuzzi or the Surf Pool, a pool with artificial waves that is set every hour.
+But if you prefer less adventurous attractions, you can go to the jacuzzi or the Surf Pool, which has artificial waves set every hour.

-I don’t know about you, but I don’t tend to last hours and hours sunbathing on the beach; I must do something.
-Los Alamos beach is very lively as it has great beach clubs that play music and offer delicious food and drinks.
+I don’t know about you, but I don’t tend to spend hours and hours sunbathing on the beach; I must do something.
+Los Alamos Beach is very lively, as it has great beach clubs that play music and offer delicious food and drinks.

-On top of that, you can also hire a sunbed with them – some of them include an umbrella in case you don’t want to be exposed to the sun all day.
+On top of that, you can also hire a sunbed with them – some include an umbrella in case you don’t want to be exposed to the sun all day.

-On this beach, you’ll also find more local people than tourists as well as younger people.
+You’ll also find more local people on this beach than tourists and younger people.

-Their food menu has anything from nibbles and snacks like gyozas to burgers and fish dishes.
+Their menu includes anything from nibbles and snacks like gyozas to burgers and fish dishes.
 I love their grilled salmon with sweet potato mash and vegetables (I highly recommend it!).
 Their burgers are generous, and they also have a vegetarian one, which my cousin loves.

 The prices are a bit higher than on average, but you’re expected to pay more in restaurants on the beach.